sangdon/sangdon.github.io/research/index.md

 > <br/>
 > **keywords**: `LLMs`, `prompt tuning`, `machine unlearning`

-## LLMs for Security
+## Trustworthy LLMs for Security

-> <i class="fa-solid fa-circle-question"></i> **Can we leverage LLMs to mitigate system security issues?**
+> <i class="fa-solid fa-circle-question"></i> **Can we leverage trustworthy LLMs to mitigate system security issues?**
 > <br/>
+> Finding source or binary code vulnerabilities is a long-standing and never-ending problem.
-> The powerful LLMs potentially aid to address system security issues.
+> The recent advance in LLMs potentially provides clues to further advance the current code vulnerability discovery performance.
-> In particular, we are interested in finding weaknesses in code.
+> Can we leverage trustworthy LLMs for vulnerability discovery?
 > We have explored this in [[arXiv22](https://arxiv.org/abs/2211.00111)].
 > <br/>
 > **keywords**: `LLMs`, `vulnerability analysis`.